Brief History of the GG and the Greening Greenfield Campaign

 New businesses join our 10% Challenge.
 Major 10% Challenge Partners to date: Recorder, YMCA, Four Rivers School, Community Action, Greenfield Business Association (GBA), Town of Greenfield Schools, Sandri Companies, Greenfield Community College, Baystate Franklin Medical Center.

-The Barr Foundation awards Greenfield and Serrafix Corp, an environmental consulting and venture capital firm, a grant so that they can work together to develop energy-saving strategies to achieve a 20% reducton in energy use in public, residential, and and commercial buildings by 2020.
+The Barr Foundation awards Greenfield and Serrafix Corp (an environmental consulting and venture capital firm), a grant so that they can work together to develop energy-saving strategies to achieve a 20% reducton in energy use in public, residential, and and commercial buildings by 2020.

-GGEC co-sponsors event held by Just Roots to envision how people would like to see the Town Farm used, as a cornerstone of a sustainable food movement for Greenfield.
+GG co-sponsors event held by Just Roots to envision how people would like to see the Town Farm used, as a cornerstone of a sustainable food movement for Greenfield.

-GGEC launches a Transition Town effort in Greenfield by hosting a discussion and movie called In Transition.
+GG launched a Transition Town effort in Greenfield by hosting a discussion and the movie "In Transition."
 The movie was produced by the Transition Towns movement, which aims to help communities transition to a fossil fuel free world.
-Over 80 attended.
+Over eighty (80) people attended.